 Rich Source Of Nutrients

 Green peppers are very nutritious, providing the body with a number of essential nutrients, including antioxidants and fiber.
 These include manganese, vitamin C, folate, niacin, riboflavin, thiamine, potassium, phosphorus pectin choline and beta-carotene (13).

 Green peppers are a good source of vitamin C, with one small green pepper containing almost 100% of the RDA of this essential nutrient.
-In addition to being an antioxidant that helps fight free radicals, eating foods high in vitamin C may help boost immunity and improve heart health by helping to keep arteries clear and reducing blood pressure.
-Vitamin C may also help protect against cancer by promoting DNA stability and inducing apoptosis (death) in precancerous cells (18).
+In addition to being an antioxidant that helps fight free radicals, eating foods high in vitamin C may help boost immunity and improve heart health by helping to keep arteries clear and reducing blood pressure (18).

-Green peppers are also a good source of folate which helps reduce levels of homocysteine in the bloodstream (and is especially important for pregnant women) (8).
+Green peppers are also a good source of folate which helps reduce levels of homocysteine in the bloodstream (and is especially important for pregnant women to prevent birth defects) (8).
 High levels of homocysteine have been linked to heart disease and Alzheimer’s (16).
 In addition, green peppers are a good source of niacin which helps metabolize food into energy and supports normal functioning of the nervous system (11).

 Niacin has also been shown to help reduce bad cholesterol (LDL) while increasing good cholesterol (HDL) (11).
 Green peppers also contain a fair amount of riboflavin, potassium, phosphorus, pectin, choline and beta-carotene.

 Good For Gut Health